When you look after someone who needs a lot of support, there may be times when you need help too.

 Dementia carers' support

 If you are caring for someone with dementia there are a number of dedicated support groups and schemes that can provide you with support and advice.
-To find a scheme near you visit the Surrey Information Point website.
+You can find a scheme near you by visiting the Surrey Information Point website.

 Carers UK also provides carers in Surrey access to a wide range of digital tools and essential resources that may help make your caring situation easier.

-You can access the digital tools, listed below, for free via the Carers UK website (Your Free Access Code is: DGTL3562) or use the links below to get more information on each of the tools:
+You can access the digital tools, listed below, for free via the Carers UK Digital Resources website (Your Free Access Code is: DGTL3562) or use the links below to get more information on each of the tools:

 - Upfront a simple tool to support you to navigate the benefits and entitlements system.
 Fill in your details, spend a couple of minutes answering questions and you'll be guided to the information you need.